rtyler/brokenco.de/_posts/2018-07-16-garbage-in-garbage-out.md

 ---
 layout: post
-title: Deciding who you are by why you eat.
+title: Deciding who you are by what you eat.
 tags:
 - food
 - garden